tianhaoz95/time_since/NOTE.md

 Your task is to use https://pub.dev/packages/password_strength to indicate the password strength in sign up screen.

 === TODO ===

-Your task is to add a new way of sorting in status screen.
-The new sorting method is by shortest to the next due date.
-The items with the shortest days to the next due date should be at the top.
-Items without `users/{uid}/items/{item_id}/repeatDays` should be at the bottom without sorting.

 Your task is to add a schedule functionality to the app.
 A button with text "schedule" should be added to items in status screen with `users/{uid}/items/{item_id}/repeatDays` field.
 When the user taps on the button, it should schedule a event on the next scheduled time with the system calendar.